What Can You Drink On a Carnivore Diet? (Full List)

 Milk does have some positives as well.
 Researchers have identified that Vitamin K2 and Vitamin A are great for health.

-Doctors say K2 helps combat chronic disease, tooth decay, help heart and bone health, potentially reduce heart disease, help osteoporosis, and may help fight cancer.
+Doctors say K2 helps combat chronic disease and tooth decay, helps heart and bone health, potentially reduces heart disease, helps osteoporosis, and may help fight cancer.

 Raw Milk

 Your run-of-the-mill supermarket milk is probably pasteurized and homogenized.
-This means it’s been run through a screen and heated up in an attempt to reduce the number of harmful pathogens.
+This means it’s been run through a screen and heated up to reduce the number of harmful pathogens.

 This also means your milk can be less healthy and not as optimal.
 Some people also say it’s easier for them to digest raw milk.

-This website, RealMilk has a huge amount of info regarding raw milk.
+This website, RealMilk, has a tremendous amount of info regarding raw milk.

 When I add milk to my diet, it has to be raw.